 The first is to fly to Denizli which is then another 30-40 minutes by road to Pamukkale.
 There is an airport shuttle bus which costs only a few dollars.
 Alternatively, you can take a taxi but that would become quite expensive.

 The second option to get from Göreme or Ürgüp to Pamukkale is by bus.
 Buses are very cheap in Turkey, they usually have wifi and provide drinks and snacks too!
 I highly recommend the overnight buses when going 8+ hours so I can save a nights accommodation and wake up in my new destination.
 The buses in Turkey are pretty comfortable but I understand overnight buses aren’t for everyone.
 If you do take an overnight bus, try to book early so you can pick a good seat.
 I particularly like the front seats or the ones on the right just after the middle door!

 Getting from Cappadocia to Pamukkale is easy.
-Just book the bus at your hotel, in any of the many bus ticket offices or in a tour office!
+Just book the bus at your hotel, in any of the many bus ticket offices or in a tour office, even online!
 There’s no need to pre-book before you arrive as there are many.
 They are all around the same price so it’s up to you to decide who to go with.

 So these are my tips for saving money in Cappadocia Turkey.
 In general Turkey is a fairly cheap country to travel, however, Cappadocia was the most expensive place I went to in Turkey.
 Have fun but only splurge every now and then and always barter.
 Turkey is a bartering country so give try it out on anything from tours to souvenirs.